lorraul/pico-tumblr-gallery/README.md

 $config['PicoTumblrGallery'] = array(
  'enabled' => true,
  'api_key' => '', // set this to your app's OAuth Consumer Key
- 'blog'=>'' // set to the address of your tumblr, ex: xyz.tumblr.com );
+ 'blog'=>'' // set to the address of the source tumblr, ex: xyz.tumblr.com );
 ```